 Looking for a secluded beach close to Sydney?
 Believe it or not, they do exist!
-Resolute Beach at Ku-ring-gai Chase National Park will make you feel like you have been transported to a tropical island while getting some exercise in the process.
+Resolute Beach at Ku-ring-gai Chase National Park will make you feel like you have been transported to a tropical island!
+All while getting some exercise in the process.

 Pack a picnic, water, swimwear, beach towel and some sunblock and drive out north of Sydney to Ku-ring-gai Chase National Park.